plumber-cd/argocd-autoscaler/DESIGN.md

 # Problem

 The focus of this project is - Application Controller.
-Other projects like KEDA already exists that should enable anyone to scale other ArgoCD components.
+Other tools from HPA to things like KEDA already exists that should enable anyone to scale other ArgoCD components.
-Application Controller pose unique challenges that require a bespoke solution:
+Application Controller pose somewhat unique challenges that require a bespoke solution:

-1. Controller "busyness" is not linearly reflected in its CPU/memory consumption.
+1. Controller "busyness" is not directly correlate to its CPU/memory consumption.
+There are queues and rate throttling involved.
-1. A variety of directly incomparable metrics needs to be used, creating the need for normalization.
+1. A variety of directly incomparable metrics needs to be used (like - reconciliation rate and object count), creating the need for normalization.
-1. Scaling is not linear process of adding/removing replicas - partitioning needs to be calculated for shards distribution.
+1. Scaling is not linear process of adding/removing replicas - partitioning needs to be calculated and shards needs to be assigned to replicas.
-1. Process to execute scaling intent and assign sharding is unique to Application Controller.
+1. Process to execute scaling intent and assign sharding is unique to Application Controller (modifying secrets and env vars on the App Controller).

 ArgoCD Application Controller is only capable to shard based on destination clusters, i.e. - all the apps destined to a particular cluster will always be reconciled by the same replica.